open-metadata/OpenMetadata/openmetadata-docs/content/deployment/bare-metal/index.md

 connectors designed to run in Airflow or another workflow scheduler.
 To install Airflow, please see the [Airflow Installation guide](/deployment/airflow).

+## Minimum Sizing Requirements

+- Our minimum specs recommendation for the OpenMetadata Deployment (one replica) is 2 vCPUs and 4 Gigs with 20 Gigs of volume size if using persistent volumes for logs.
+- For Elasticsearch, 2 vCPUs and 2 Gigs RAM (per instance) with 30 Gigs of Storage volume attached.
+- For the database, 2 vCPUs and 2 Gigs RAM (per instance) with 30 Gigs of Storage Volume Attached (dynamic expansion up to 100 Gigs).

+These settings apply as well when using managed instances, such as RDS or AWS OpenSearch.

 # Procedure

 ## 1. Download the distribution